 Sing me to Sleep (Padainuok man labanakt)

 The Sing me to Sleep project was a journey through a fairy-tale forest, a homeless life.
-There where shadows and long-forgotten riddles, in words, cries and laughter.
-Nothing was certain: what is small and what is big, light or dark, good or bad, real or imagined?
+There among shadows and long-forgotten riddles, in words, cries and laughter, nothing is certain.
+What is small and what is big, light or dark, good or bad, real or imagined?
+The 2015 exhibition that resulted, in Vilnius at the National Art Gallery of Lithuania, was the largest-scale single exhibition of art by homeless people in the world, to date.

 This project draws attention to the importance of the creative arts in the lives of people who are on the margins of society.
 It also expands the understanding of homelessness, by presenting participants’ thought about the values of our common humanity: home, security, health, solitude.
 And the values of taking walks together and walking together through life.